garrettstrohm/gearlist/README.md

 ### Adventure Page
 Adventurers can:
--Create a list of personal items
+- Create a list of personal items
--View trip items
+- View trip items

 <img width="1440" alt="Screen Shot 2022-01-27 at 10 26 19 AM" src="https://user-images.githubusercontent.com/89401426/151420065-4255adfa-016c-4080-a12a-f02b7e3ee124.png">

 ### Live Chats
--Users can chat with other users on the same trip with a live chat feature utilizing ActionCable
+- Users can chat with other users on the same trip with a live chat feature utilizing ActionCable

 <img width="1440" alt="Screen Shot 2022-01-27 at 10 27 52 AM" src="https://user-images.githubusercontent.com/89401426/151420263-41be7bb7-108a-4f36-811d-93c4f2e8b63c.png">

 ### Profile Page
--Users can view their current information
+- Users can view their current information
--Password can be reset, as well as their email.
+- Password can be reset, as well as their email.

 ## Created By